jelub2/application/readme.md

 pinMode(ctsPin, INPUT); // Initialize dht sensors
 ```

+### Step 5

 Next the response to the server is changed to.
 This application works with JSON data.
 The server.send is changed to:

 ```
 server.send(200, "application/json", "{\"values\": {\"temp\":" + temp + "}}");
 ```

+### Step 6

 In the code above there is the temp value.
 This integer is declared in the top section of the code.
-In the loop function we are going to read the sensorvalues and put them in the temp integer by using the next code:
+In the loop function we are going to read the sensor values and put them in the temp integer by using the next code:

 ```
 void loop(void) {